 EDGE Retreats and Other Events

 EDGE Jr. High Youth Ministry has a lot more to it than just the Monday night EDGE nights!
-Our EDGE youth ministry program has a summer camp that you don’t want to miss, a lock-in each Fall, Totus Tuus in the summer, and a whole bunch more, including a Spring Retreat!
+Our EDGE youth ministry program has a summer camp that you don’t want to miss, a lock-in each Spring, Totus Tuus in the summer, and a whole bunch more, including a Fall Retreat!
 Check out the website page below for all of that information, and make sure to check your email and subscribe to flocknote to stay up to date.